-Following poor performance at the start of the year, European bonds and equity markets recorded an increase in overall performance as the year progressed, with stocks significantly outperforming fixed income instruments.
-As a result unit-linked assets, in addition to new business inflows, recorded a positive performance with funds with higher equity exposure performing significantly better than funds with higher fixed income exposure.
+Following large negative returns in the first quarter of 2020, European bonds and equity markets recovered throughout the year to record an increase in overall performance for the full year, with equities outperforming fixed income instruments.
+As a result, unit-linked assets, in addition to new business inflows, recorded a positive performance with funds with higher equity exposure performing better than funds with higher fixed income exposure.